Eutropios/wfm-avg-calculator/README.md

 To view a specific command's usage from the command line, simply run:
 `warmac <command> --help`

-For example, to view the usage for the average command, users should run:
+To view the usage for the average command, users should run:
 `warmac average --help`

 ### Handling WarMAC Output